-E. National Finals Competition - In total, 13 All Service Division teams from the Platinum Tier advance to the National Finals Competition.
-Based on Semifinals scores, the two highest-scoring teams\ from each category advance to the National Finals Competition.
-Additionally, the team with the highest national score that was not advanced as a "top-two" category team advances as a wildcard.
+E. National Finals Competition

-\NOTE: Advancement to the National Finals competition is limited to one team from the same school, organization, or coach in the All Service Division.
+- 1. In total, no more than 13 All Service Division teams from the Platinum Tier advance to the National Finals Competition, depending on the number of service categories approved by the National Commissioner. - 2.
+Based on semifinal scores, the two highest-scoring Platinum Tier teams\ from each category advance to the National Finals Competition, except for those limited in advancement due to the same school, organization, or coach.
+Additionally, the team with the highest national score that was not advanced as a "top-two" category team advances as a wildcard. - 3.
+Limitations on Advancement.
+Advancement to the National Finals competition is limited to one team from the same school, organization, or coach in the All Service Division.
 If an otherwise qualifying team does not advance to the National Finals Competition, the next highest qualifying team will advance.